oracle/weblogic-kubernetes-operator/site/apache.md

 # Load Balancing with Apache Web Server

-This page describes how to setup and start a Apache Web Server for load balancing inside a Kubernets cluster.
-The configuration and startup can either be automatic when you create a domain using the WebLogic Operator's `create-weblogic-domain.sh` script, or manually if you have an existing WebLogic domain configuration.
+This page describes how to setup and start a Apache Web Server for load balancing inside a Kubernetes cluster.
+The configuration and startup can either be automatic when you create a domain using the WebLogic Operator's `create-weblogic-domain.sh` script, or manual if you have an existing WebLogic domain configuration.

 ## Build Docker Image for Apache Web Server

-You need to build the Docker image for Apache Web Server that enbeds Oracle WebLogic Server Proxy Plugin.
+You need to build the Docker image for Apache Web Server that embeds the Oracle WebLogic Server Proxy Plugin.

   1. Download and build the Docker image for the Apache Web Server with 12.2.1.3.0 Oracle WebLogic Server Proxy Plugin.
 See the instructions in [Apache Web Server with Oracle WebLogic Server Proxy Plugin on Docker](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/samples/12213-webtier-apache).

-  2. tag your Docker image to `store/oracle/apache:12.2.1.3` using `docker tag` command.
+  2. Tag your Docker image to `store/oracle/apache:12.2.1.3` using `docker tag` command.

 ```